 David tweets at @david_rogers.
 He is also a composer and musician whose music ("Rhythmically vital!" - The New York Times) has been heard from jazz clubs to Carnegie Hall.

-A familiar face to the corridors of Columbia University, Alison is currently working towards her master's degree in Strategic Communications at Columbia.
+A familiar face to the corridors of Columbia University, Allie recently completed her master's degree in Strategic Communications at Columbia.
 She also received her B.A. in American Studies and Mass Media from Barnard College.